executablebooks/sphinx-external-toc/README.md

 Questions / TODOs:

-- What if toctree directive found in file? (raise incompatibility error/warnings)
 - Should `titlesonly` default to `True` (as in jupyter-book)?
 - nested numbered toctree not allowed (logs warning), so should be handled if `numbered: true` is in defaults
 - Add additional top-level keys, e.g. `appendices` and `bibliography`
-- testing against Windows
+- testing against Windows (including toc with subfolders)
 - option to add files not in toc to `ignore_paths` (including glob)
 - Add tests for "bad" toc files